 In these and other situations, an injury attorney can explain your legal options for pursuing compensation for your injuries.
 They can also provide representation to help you obtain a fair settlement or damage award.

-What to Look for When Choosing a Lawyer
+What to Look for When Choosing an Injury Lawyer

 Most people will never need to hire a lawyer.
 However, if your accident has resulted in serious injuries, you might have no choice but to hire a lawyer.